CUEAudio/CUELive-SPM-FanReach/README.md

-# CUELive-SPM
+# CUELive-SPM-FanReach

 ## Add the CUELive SDK

 Add the CUELive framework using the Package manager in Xcode.
-Use the URL: `https://github.com/CUEAudio/CUELive-SPM.git`
+Use the URL: `https://github.com/CUEAudio/CUELive-SPM-FanReach.git`

 ![](images/xcode-1.png)

 Once the dialog for the package manager is opened, search for the CUELive SPM in the search field at the top right.
-Enter the following URL to help discover the package: `https://github.com/CUEAudio/CUELive-SPM.git`.
+Enter the following URL to help discover the package: `https://github.com/CUEAudio/CUELive-SPM-FanReach.git`.

 ![](images/xcode-2.png)